wlavend/Cassie_Balancing/02_README.md

 pip install matplotlib
 ```

 You will also need to ensure the Python script is in the desired directory, alongside the XML file.
-To execute:
+To execute the code, run:

 ```
 mjpython DIRECTORY/LQR_1leg.py